 Since 2001, his research and writing has focused on: Antisemitism, Antisemitism in current Islamic thinking, Islamism, Islamism and National Socialism, Iran, and German and Western policies towards the Middle East and Iran.

-His essays and articles have been translated into fourteen languages and published inter alia in The Wall Street Journal, The New Republic, The Israel Journal of Foreign Affairs, Fathom, The Weekly Standard, Telos, Policy Review, The Jerusalem Post, Standard, Spiegel, Welt, Die Zeit and Internationale Politik.
+His essays and articles have been translated into fourteen languages and published inter alia in The Wall Street Journal, The New Republic, The Israel Journal of Foreign Affairs, Fathom, The American Interest, Policy Review, The Jerusalem Post, Standard, Spiegel, Welt, Die Zeit and Internationale Politik.

 In 2018 he spoke about his book on Germany and Iran at The Alliance Center for Iranian Studies at Tel Aviv University and was a speaker at the International Conference An End To Antisemitism in Vienna.
 He participated in the 6.
 Global Forum for Combating Antisemitism in Jerusalem and published in Antisemitism Studies (Indiana University Press) his research paper on Islamic Antisemitism: Its Genesis, Meaning, And Effect.

 In 2017 he was a speaker at the International Conference on Iran-Israel-Germany: A complicated trilateral relationship in Berlin and published several papers about the Middle East’s history at Fathom, UK and MENA watch, Austria.
 The German online-magazine Compass published his statement about the electoral success of the AfD (“Alternative für Deutschland”).